 The Burj Khalifa, located in Dubai, is the undoubted champion of the world’s tallest buildings.

-On the outside, the Burj Khalifa employs a lot of designs from Islamic architecture and culture, which have been given a more modern appeal.
+On the outside, the Burj Khalifa employs a lot of designs from Islamic architecture and culture, which have given a more modern appeal.

 With 163 floors, the building has plenty of space for residential housing, corporate suites, the Armani Hotel, and an observatory.